History of Darfur: Increasing shortage of arable land

-In 1979, Nimeiry appointed to Darfur the only provincial governor who was not of the local population.
+In 1979, Nimeiry appointed a provincial governor to Darfur who was not from the local population.
 The appointment of a Nile Valley awlad al-beled, chosen to oversee the support to Habré, sparked riots by Darfuri across Sudan in which three students were killed.
 Nimeiry relented due to fears that his anti-Libyan bases were being jeopardized.

-A major factor in the intensification of conflict is control over the shrinking supply of arable land.
+A major factor in the intensification of the conflict was control over the shrinking supply of arable land.
 In a longer term cycle, the gradual reduction in annual precipitation, coupled with a growing population, had begun a cycle in which increased use of arable land along the southern edge of the Sahara increased the rate of desertification, which in turn increased the use of the remaining arable land.
 Drought from the mid-1970s to early 1980s led to massive immigration from northern Darfur and Chad into the central farming belt.
 In 1983 and 1984, the rains failed.
-When the Khartoum government refused to heed warnings of critical crop failure because they feared it would affect the administration's image abroad the Governor of the Fur-dominated administration in Darfur resigned in protest.
+When the Government of Suadan ignored warnings of critical crop failure because they feared it would affect the administration's image abroad, the Governor of the Fur-dominated administration in Darfur resigned in protest.
 The region was plunged into a horrific famine.
-When 60–80,000 Darfuris walked across the country to Khartoum seeking food, the government declared them to be Chadian refugees and trucked them to Kurdufan in "Operation Glorious Return", only to see them walk back to Khartoum as there was no food in Kurdufan.
+When 60,000–80,000 Darfuris walked across the country to Khartoum seeking food, the government declared them to be Chadian refugees and sent them by truck to Kordofan in "Operation Glorious Return", only for them walk back to Khartoum as there was no food in Kordofan.
 The famine killed an estimated 95,000 Darfuris out of a population of 3.1 million and it was clear that the deaths had been entirely preventable.
 Attempts by some commentators to attribute subsequent political instability solely to climate change have been firmly rebuffed.
 A scholar at the Woodrow Wilson International Center noted, "The challenge is to avoid over-simplistic or deterministic formulations that equate climate change inexorably with genocide or terrorism, as some less careful commentators have done."